Our Collection

 Excellent state of preservation.

-Electrical wiring fully overhauled and refurbished.
+Electrics fully overhauled and refurbished.

-Presented here with conical lampshades in grey/green.
+Presented here with conical grey/green shades.

 Rare Arte Povera Screen after Carle Vernet — Directoire / Consulate Period